2022-10-21T19:25:21+00:00

 Since 1979, Gospel for Asia (now GFA World) has been committed to serving the “least of these” in Asia, often in places where no one else is serving, so they can experience the love of God for the first time.
 GFA supports national workers serving as the hands and feet of Christ in four main ways.
 Sponsoring national missionaries to minister to people’s needs, sponsoring children, investing in community development, and helping families in need of care or during disasters.

 Gospel for Asia is about changing communities—both for this life and for eternity.
-We serve the Lord in more than a dozen Asian nations including India, Bhutan, Sri Lanka, Nepal, Myanmar, Bangladesh, Cambodia, China, Laos, and Thailand.
-We have also recently launched our first-ever Mission in Africa, particularly in Rwanda.
+GFA is present in India, Bhutan, Sri Lanka, Nepal, Myanmar, Bangladesh, Cambodia, China, Laos, and Thailand, Rwanda and Liberia.

 Programs